natalie-kate/date-night/README.md

    - #### Returning Visitor Goals

-        1. As a returning visitor, if my result is to go out to do something e.g cinema, I want to see where the cinemas are on google maps.
+        1. As a returning visitor, if my result is to go out to do something e.g cinema, I want to see where the cinemas are on Google Maps.
         2. As a returning visitor, if I have a going out result I want to be able to choose what area to search for my resulting place.
         3. As a returning visitor, I want to be able to contact the owner with comments or questions.
         4. As a returning visitor, I want to see social media links so that I can follow on my chosen platforms.